Central Park Arrest

 "Central Park Arrest" is a song composed by Lynsey de Paul for the vocal trio Thunderthighs, and told the story of a policewoman apprehending a flasher in New York's Central Park.
 This song in the style of TV cop theme tunes of the day featured police sirens wailing, shots being fired and megaphone radio.
+The recording was produced by Steve Rowland (who got de Paul to write the song specifically for the trio) with a musical score by British composer, arranger and conductor, John Cameron.
+According to "Beat Instrumental", de Paul also played the piano on the recording.

-The song was a top 30 hit in the UK Singles Chart.
+The song was a top 30 hit in the UK Singles Chart It also reached number 3 on the Radio Northsea Toppers chart and number 2 on the Swedish Poporama chart.
+The record was a forecast hit on the New Zealand Pop-o-Meter chart and listed in the German Hessen chart.
 The release garnered good reviews in the music press, with Record World choosing it as a single pick and saying "Do-do-do ladies from Lou Reed's "Walk on the Wild Side" do their own hit shopping'".

-It was released as a track on the compilation album, Dancing On A Saturday Night, Vol. 2, on the Philips record label.
-The recording was released in 1994 on World Hits 1974, a German compilation CD album as well as on the CD, Tower Of Strength.
-In 2009, it was included on the 5 CD box set 100 Hits Collection 70's.
+The New Musical Express listed it as one of the best songs in 1974 in their year end review.
+It was released as a track on the compilation album, Dancing On A Saturday Night, Vol. 2, on Philips Records.
+The recording was released on CD in 1994 on World Hits 1974, a German compilation CD album as well as on Tower Of Strength.
+In 2009, it was included in the five CD box set 100 Hits Collection 70's.

-The song's writer recorded her own version on the B-side to the hit single "No, Honestly" a few months later, as a lighter bongo driven song.
+The song's writer recorded her own version on the B-side to the hit single "No, Honestly" a few months later, as a lighter bongo driven song with de Paul as the producer.
 More recently, de Paul's version appeared on her anthology album, Into my Music.
-It is still played on the radio in the US and the UK.
+It is still played on the radio in the US, New Zealand, and the UK.
+It is listed in the U.S. Catalog of Copyright, Library of Congress and has been mentioned in a number of books on 1970s pop/rock.